Facial nerve: Examination

-Voluntary facial movements, such as wrinkling the brow, showing teeth, frowning, closing the eyes tightly (inability to do so is called lagophthalmos), pursing the lips and puffing out the cheeks, all test the facial nerve.
-There should be no noticeable asymmetry.
+The facial nerve is typically assessed by asking the patient to move the muscles of facial expression associated with each post-parotid branch of the facial nerve (eg, temporal, zygomatic, buccal, marginal mandibular, cervical).
+Ideally, the specific muscles tested are primarily innervated by a single branch of the facial nerve to better isolate the function of each branch.
+The temporal branch is best tested by assessing the frontalis by asking the patient to raise the eyebrows.
+The zygomatic branch is best tested by assessing the orbicularis oculi by asking the patient to close their eyes and squeeze tightly.
+The buccal branch is best tested by assessing the orbicularis oris by asking the patient to pucker the lips (or say "ooh").
+The marginal mandibular branch is best tested by assessing the depressor anguli oris by asking the patient to frown or show the bottom teeth (to evert the bottom lip).
+The cervical branch is usually not tested, but could be tested by assessing the platysma by asking the patient to tense the neck.

+Of note, asking the patient to puff out the cheeks or smile are typically nonspecific or inadequate ways to isolate specific facial nerve branches due to cross innervation of the muscles involved.

+Facial nerve function is typically graded using the House-Brackmann scoring system from 1 to 6 where 1 indicates normal movement, 6 indicates complete paralysis, 3 or less indicates full eye closure, and 4 or above indicates incomplete eye closure.

 In an upper motor neuron lesion, called central seven, only the lower part of the face on the contralateral side will be affected, due to the bilateral control to the upper facial muscles (frontalis and orbicularis oculi).

 Lower motor neuron lesions can result in a CN VII palsy (Bell's palsy is the idiopathic form of facial nerve palsy), manifested as both upper and lower facial weakness on the same side of the lesion.

 Taste can be tested on the anterior two-thirds of the tongue.
 This can be tested with a swab dipped in a flavored solution, or with electronic stimulation (similar to putting your tongue on a battery).

+Corneal reflex

-Corneal reflex.
-The afferent arc is mediated by the general sensory afferents of the trigeminal nerve.
+The afferent arc is mediated by the general sensory afferents of the ophthalmic branch (V1) of the trigeminal nerve.
 The efferent arc occurs via the facial nerve.
 The reflex involves consensual blinking of both eyes in response to stimulation of one eye.
 This is due to the facial nerves' innervation of the muscles of facial expression, namely orbicularis oculi, responsible for blinking.
 Thus, the corneal reflex effectively tests the proper functioning of both cranial nerves V and VII.